sap-tutorials/btp-foundation/tutorials/cp-monitoring-alerts-onpremise/cp-monitoring-alerts-onpremise.md

     > The virtual host and port are configured in the cloud connector under **Cloud To On-Premise** > **Access Control** > **Mapping Virtual to Internal System**.

 5. Check that the connection to the on-premise destination is successful.

-In the text area below, enter the name you used for the destination.

 ### Test that you receive alerts